Tell Us What You Think

 Can you tell me when there will be discussion around Residential Planning and Architectural Code, Appearance and Governance?
 I moved here from another Fredrick Law Olmstead designed village, Glen Ellyn, IL, a suburb of Chicago.
 They are a good example of a village that observed and learned from the mistakes of surrounding villages such as Hinsdale, IL when substandard and oversized McMansions were built on lots overshadowing smaller residential homes.
 I am becoming alarmed at the cheap residential construction being slapped up along Morganton road just before 15-501.
 The developers and realtors don't care - its all short term gain for them $.
 I'd like to be involved in these discussions so please let me know.
 In the meantime here are some useful links to Glen Ellyn's codes.
 Glen Ellyn Planning and Development Department is responsible for coordinating, reviewing and monitoring private and public developments, and administering codes associated with development and building safety http://www.glenellyn.org/Planning/PlanningCodes.html http://www.glenellyn.org/Planning/Documents/8-1-07%20ARC%20Resource%20File.pdf

-Marianne asked almost 6 years ago
+Marianne asked over 6 years ago

 Thank you for your question and for the information you provided on Glen Ellyn, IL.
 We will review this information and see if there is anything we can learn from them.